We’re not getting any younger. In fact, we’re aging and staying alive longer. Today’s 50 is yesterday’s 30 and as for tomorrow…

-- Is choice important for you?
-The range of specialities is broad in this field.
-You could specialize in mammography, nuclear medicine, magnetic resonance imaging, computed tomography, angiography and more, depending on your interests.
+- Is the choice important for you?
+The range of specialties is broad in this field.
+You could specialize in mammography, nuclear medicine, magnetic resonance imaging, computed tomography, angiography, and more, depending on your interests.

 - How client-friendly are you?
-Some jobs require you to be face-to-face with patients, however there are also positions which allow you to simply deal with the imagery and paperwork.
+Some jobs require you to be face-to-face with patients, however, there are also positions that allow you to simply deal with the imagery and paperwork.

 - Are you keen on variety?
 From operating scientific equipment to conducting research, the jobs on offer provide great variety in each day.
 Every patient is different, and each job will require you to tailor procedures to the situation.
 You could even find work on the road as there is a growing trend for mobile x-ray companies taking the service where it’s needed.